pparthiv/Premier-League-22-23-Forwards-Stats/README.md

 A dynamic RMarkdown project aiming to visualize the statistical performance of Premier League Forwards 2022/23.

+You can view the **app online**, [Premier League 2022/23 Forwards](https://gdjpoi-parthiv-purkayastha.shinyapps.io/EPL_22_23_Forwards/) through or go through the steps below to run them on your local machine.

 ## Prerequisites

 Install [Python](https://www.python.org/downloads/), [R](https://cran.r-project.org/bin/windows/base/), and [RStudio](https://www.rstudio.com/products/rstudio/download/) to use the files.